marianadfarr/PackageDeliveryApp/README.md

-# PackageDeliveryApp - Data Structures and Algorithms II
+# Package Delivery Program - Data Structures and Algorithms II
 Summary:

 Using python, I implemented the nearest neighbor algorithm to deliver package objects all over a city while handling special constraints.
 This app allows for a user to upload of their own city, distance, and package data via csv files.
 It also utilizes a self-adjusting data structure (chaining hash table) to hold the package data.
 Finally, I implemented a command line interface which allows the user to request package data at a  requested time.